jellebecude/getting-started-scan/README.md

 Try to think of a basic CTF challenge that somebody else must be able to solve.

-- Design and make a static text or upload based challenge first and save it in CTFd.
+- Design and make a static text or upload based challenge first
 - Move on to creating a container-based challenge.

 **Instructions container-based challenge:**